 Please ensure that all members of the group are able to attend the viewing, this will ensure the property is suitable for all members of the group, and that each group member is happy to proceed to the signing up stage.

 4. Act Quickly!

 Due to the nature of student accommodation it may seem that you have found the perfect property, but it can be snapped up by another group within minutes.

 So, if you have found the perfect property that’s fits each of your requirements, act quickly to secure the property before someone else does!
 You simply have to say “we want this house!”

 5. Familiarise yourself with all contractual obligations

 Before coming to sign up for your chosen property, please familiarise yourself with the tenancy agreement and all paperwork concerned.
 Please refer to the “Tenancy Documents” section listed on our website for a comprehensive list of signing up documents.

 It is strongly advised by Central Properties, that you take appropriate legal advice where necessary, and ensure that each group member’s parent, guardian or guarantor have had the opportunity to review the paperwork, and understand the contents and obligations.
 This means, have a read of all of the documents and get your parents/guardians/guarantors to read them as well.

 Please do not come to the sign up and then ask questions, as the sign up could then become abortive if you are not happy with the answers.
-Thrash out all the questions and answers beforehand.
+Thrash out all of your questions and answers beforehand.